 We know it can be hard to talk about Dutchtype CAA with family members.
 People tend to deal with it in very different ways and some don’t even want to hear about out it at all.
-We understand that, truly.
-However: a potential treatment helps all of us.
-And we cannot stress it enough: the time is now.
-Right now (as of July 2023) we are having active discussions with Alnylam and Regeneron about including DCAA families in a drug trial with ALN-APP.
+If you have a need to open up the conversation, here are a few tips:

 You might want to send them a message upfront, asking if they are willing to talk to you about it.
 It might help to be understanding of the sensitivity of the subject and approach it saying “I know it is hard to talk about, I feel the same, but….” or anything in your own words that feels right.